 My post on expat stress was intended to be a short one, but I obviously struck my own nerve and off it went with a life of its own!

-Anyway, what prompted it shall remain my own business (it was to do with other people, not me, by the way!), but in looking online for something relatively unrelated, I discovered the paragraph below from a legal essay paper, not-so-succinctly entitled, “Reasons for the failure of an assignment abroad and the pre-return of an employee” on a law website.
+Anyway, what prompted it shall remain my own business (it was to do with other people, not me, by the way), but while looking online for something relatively unrelated, I discovered the paragraph below from a legal essay paper, not-so-succinctly entitled, “Reasons for the failure of an assignment abroad and the pre-return of an employee” on a law website.

 The link to the full, original article is at the end of the post.
-[Highlights are mine]
+[Since writing this, the link has mysteriously disappeared, but the source is listed as per protocol.
+Highlight is mine]

 Most expatriate managers are challenged and excited to be in their new postings.
 They need to spend a lot of time at work since they are under pressure to adapt to the new culture and their overall responsibilities are often larger than they have experienced before.
 As a result, the wives of expatriates spend a lot of time by themselves – and yes, trailing spouses are still usually female – and are cut-off from their own family and friends.
 At the same time, the wife is usually dealing with problems for which she has no previous experience.
 She may catch a maid stealing or get stopped by a policeman who wants a payoff for a non-existent offence.
 She may have been told that internet connectivity is available but then finds it takes 6 months to install.
 All through this, she will probably discover that suitable employment for her is next to impossible in an emerging country – seriously damaging her own long-term career.